SoumyajitC-24/Quanser-2024-ACC-Competition/README.md

 ```

-3)To initialize the environment and the traffic lights
+3) To initialize the environment and the traffic lights
 ```
 python Setup_Competition.py